Colorectal cancer can be prevented – why wait?

 About 1 in 3 adults among the targeted screening population avoids having a colonoscopy in the U.S., and adherence in other regions of the world such as Europe and Asia are even lower.

 There is a serious unmet need for a patient-friendly screening option that can overcome screening barriers while also enabling pre-cancerous polyp detection.
-Most patient-friendly CRC screening tests currently available are designed to detect cancer.
+Most patient-friendly CRC screening tests currently available or poised to enter the market are primarily designed to detect cancer.
+As such, they do not necessarily provide patients with the time window to pre-empt the disease.

 We believe the C-Scan System has the potential to significantly improve patient outcomes by increasing screening adherence worldwide and helping millions of people stay healthy through preventive CRC screening.